-Should Government or LA advice alter and/or new guidance issued, OLSP will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
+Should Government or LA advice alter and/or new guidance issued, Our Lady & St Patrick's Catholic Primary School will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
 Any new additions to the Child Protection and Safeguarding policy will be shared with all staff.